Seven tips for grooming your dog at home

 2. Trim your dog’s hair – but use caution

 Trimming the hair inside the ears can improve air movement and help prevent ear infections.
 However, this is best done by an experienced groomer or at your vet clinic.
+Plucking hair from ears is not something to do at home.
+If you’re worried about the amount of hair growing in your dog’s ear, it’s best to speak to your vet.

-Remember: It’s easy to accidentally cut your pet with scissors or clippers.
+Remember: it’s easy to accidentally cut your pet with scissors or clippers.
 Always take care when trimming, and if you’re nervous or would prefer not to trim your dog’s hair yourself, turn to a professional grooming service.

 3. Safely trim your dog’s nails